VatsalSy/occusage/PLAN.md

 # Multi-CLI Integration Plan: OpenCode + Claude Code

-## 🎯 Multi-CLI Integration Plan
+## 🎯 Single-Day Sprint Implementation Plan

-Based on comprehensive exploration of both Claude Code and OpenCode data structures, here's the detailed plan for integrating OpenCode usage tracking with the existing Claude Code functionality in `occusage`.
+Based on comprehensive exploration of both Claude Code and OpenCode data structures, here's the streamlined plan for integrating OpenCode usage tracking with the existing Claude Code functionality in `occusage`.
+This implementation will be completed in a single sprint with focus on core functionality and visual differentiation.

 ### 📊 Data Structure Analysis